Bill Majoros

 The Foreign Films' debut double length CD Distant Star was released in 2007.
 The 22 song LP was nominated for "Album of the Year" at the Hamilton Music Awards in 2007.
 He was also nominated as guitar player of the year.

 The Foreign Films released a seven-song follow-up EP in November 2011.
-He has have since released several follow-up singles, including "Glitter"/"Night Without the Day", "Sweet Sorrow"/"You Were My Summer Sun" and "Fall of the Summer Heart".
+He has since released several follow-up singles, including "Glitter"/"Night Without the Day", "Sweet Sorrow"/"You Were My Summer Sun" and "Fall of the Summer Heart".

 Again, under the name The Foreign Films, Bill Majoros recorded a 31-song, six-sided vinyl LP "The Record Collector", releasing one "side" at a time.
 The triple LP deluxe vinyl edition was released in 2018 to critical acclaim, topping many "best of the year lists".